aviruddh1234/Unthinkable-Solutions-AI-Chatbot-Aviruddh-Singhal-/README.md

-# AI Customer Support Bot
+# AI Customer Support Bot for Unthinkable Solutions

 A complete AI Customer Support Bot system with a **Flask backend** and **Gradio frontend** that integrates FAQ search with **Google's Gemini AI**.